cse264/project3/README.md

 ### Other considerations
 * You do not need to change any Node.js or Express code for this project.
 This is only a frontend project.
 Most of your code will be changes to the pug view file, and /public/javascripts/main.js file.
 * You can write Raw HTML files instead if you wish.
 Just replace the pug files to an HTML file in the route.
 * You should not need to reload the page once it loads for the first time.
 Everything should be done by using JavaScript to change and update the DOM.
 Whem the game restarts, you chould clear the DOM to the start state of the game, and continue from there.
-Do you reload the webpage to play another game.
+Do not reload the webpage to play another game.
-* You can use Semantic UI, or any other CSS library is you wish.
+* You can use Semantic UI, or any other CSS library if you wish.
 You can update these in the layout.pug file in the views directory.
 * Some features in Semantic UI will require jQuery and SemanticUI.js.
 You can import these from cdnjs [https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.js](https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.js)
 * You should use regular JS to update and change the DOM, not jQuery.
 * You can use any feature in Semantic UI (or similar CSS Library) that you would find useful.